jacopotagliabue/recs-at-resonable-scale/README.md

 * automatically uses the serialized data from the last succesful Metaflow run;
 * leverages CLIP capabilities to offer a quick, free-text way to navigate the prediction set based on the features of the ground truth item (e.g. "long sleeves shirt").

-Cd into the `app` folder, and run `METAFLOW_PROFILE=metaflow AWS_PROFILE=tooso AWS_DEFAULT_REGION=us-west-2  streamlit run pred_inspector.py` (where all the envs have the same behavior as above) to start the app - you can filter for product type of the target item and use text-to-image search to sort items (try for example with "jeans" or "short sleeves").
+Cd into the `app` folder, and run `streamlit run pred_inspector.py` (make sure Metaflow envs have been set, as usual).
+You can filter for product type of the target item and use text-to-image search to sort items (try for example with "jeans" or "short sleeves").

 ![Debugging app](/images/streamlit.gif)

 ### TODOs

 * we are now running predictions for all models in parallel over our target set of shoppers.
 This is wasteful, as we should run predictions only for the winning model, after we run tests that confirm model quality - for now, we sidestep the issue of serializing Merlin model and restore it;
-* improving prediction logging, and, generally analysis.
-Considering our roadmap, improvements will partially come automatically from the [RecList Beta](https://reclist.io/) roadmap;
+* improving error analysis and evaluation: improvements will come automatically from [RecList](https://reclist.io/);
-* test the magic folder package to share [Merlin folders across steps](https://pypi.org/project/metaflow-plugin-magicdir/);
 * make sure dependencies are easy to adjust depending on setup - e.g. dask_cudf vs pandas depending on your set up;
 * support other recSys use cases, possibly coming with more complex deployment options (e.g. Triton on Sagemaker).